axibase/atsd/integration/chartlab/README.md

 * Open [ChartLab](https://apps.axibase.com/chartlab/) on the plain text protocol to avoid security errors.

-  > The error will be raised in the browser if the custom ATSD instance is using a self-signed/untrusted SSL certificate.
+  > The error is raised in the browser if the custom ATSD instance is using a self-signed or an un-trusted SSL certificate.

 * Change `Source` to ATSD in the ChartLab top menu.